Dendrophthoe vitellina: Ecology

 At least 66 native plant species from 16 families (predominantly the genera Eucalyptus, Angophora and Melaleuca) have been recorded as host plants for Dendrophthoe vitellina, and in addition, a number of exotic species also.
-It has been recorded on an exotic plane tree, Platanus × acerifolia.
+It has been recorded on an exotic plane tree, Platanus × hispanica.
 Growing on a small red bloodwood (Corymbia gummifera) is hazardous for the host species.

 Dendrophthoe vitellina is the main host plant for caterpillars of the marbled line blue butterfly (Erysichton palmyra), while caterpillars of other butterfly species the black jezebel (Delias nigrina), red-banded jezebel (D. mysis), narcissus jewel (Hypochrysops narcissus), silky jewel (H. digglesii), dull oakblue (Arhopala centaurus), black-spotted flash (Hypolycaena phorbas), trident pencil-blue (Candalides margarita), dark purple azure (Ogyris abrota), golden azure (O. ianthis), orange-tipped azure (O. iphis), sapphire azure (O. aenone), southern purple azure (O. genoveva) and northern purple azure (O. zosine) also eat the plant.
 The fleshy fruit is consumed by the brushtail possum (Trichosurus vulpecula).

 The seed immediately begins to germinate and soon penetrates the vascular system of the tree and creates a physiological connection with the Xylem of the new host.
 From that point, the seedling begins to obtain water and mineral nutrients from the host.